 The Calcium Paradox

-We have all seen bones and know how hard they are; the common assumption is to think that bones are made up from only calcium.
-The truth is that our bones are built on a foundation of collagen and other proteins along with calcium, magnesium, boron and other minerals.
+We have all seen bones and know how hard they are; the common assumption is to think that bones are made up of only calcium.
+The truth is that our bones are built on a foundation of collagen and other proteins along with calcium, magnesium, boron, and other minerals.
 This combination of proteins and minerals is called the bone matrix.

 Taking enough calcium is certainly important for people who are growing bones (like children and young adults), but calcium supplementation alone has not done well in studies of adults that measure bone density before and after supplementation .
 Studies of postmenopausal women who were taking between 1 and 1.5 grams (1000 to 1500 milligrams) of calcium a day were actually associated with an increase in fractures, not a decrease .